yangshun/leetcode-downloader/README.md

 $ cp src/config.json.example src/config.json
 ```

 Copy your LeetCode cookie from the browser and paste it in `config.json`.
 Open your browser debugger, select the "Network" tab, and refresh the page.
-Look for the `Cookie` string under the `Request-Headers` section for the first network request made.
-The string should be in the form of `LEETCODE_SESSION=...`.
+Look for the `Cookie` string under the `Request-Headers` section for the first network request made and copy the **entire value**.
+The string should start with `__cfduid=...` (as of Jan 18 2018).

 ## Usage